jacksonrodri/vote_abroad/content/en/pages/fwab.md

 * If your LEO has sent out your official ballot, but you are concerned you won't receive it in time to meet the deadline to vote, send in a FWAB to preserve your vote. (**Go to Step II)**. _You should also find out why you didn’t receive your official ballot in time, so you don’t have this problem next election.
   _
-* If your LEO **hasn't** received your ballot request form--or you haven't sent it in yet--go to [www.votefromabroad.org](https://www.votefromabroad.org/) to fill out your form and send it to your LEO right away. _The deadline for the Ballot Request form is earlier than the deadline to submit a FWAB, but most states will accept it by Email or Fax._
+* If your LEO **hasn't** received your ballot request form--or you haven't sent it in yet--go to [www.votefromabroad.org](https://www.votefromabroad.org/) to fill out your form and send it to your LEO right away.
+Then go to **Step II.** _The deadline for the Ballot Request form is earlier than the deadline to submit a FWAB, but most states will accept it by Email or Fax._

 .